IbukunGracey/dataclass-demo/README.md

 # Data Demo

-This repository is a demo on how to use github.
+This repository is a demo.

 I am adding more info to show changes in this file.